toddseller/phase-0-gps-1/Huang-reflection.md

 ####What questions did you ask your pair and the guide?

 I mainly asked clarifying questions if I was unsure of something and wanted a second opinion.
+For example, when we were discussing best practices for commit comments, I wanted to check with Katy and Todd if the imperative form was the best way to write comments.
+We had a discussion about it and looked it up to confirm.
+It was helpful to have these discussions so that I could solidify these concepts in my head.

-Todd and I were on the hangouts group before the scheduled time so we were also able to get to know one another a bit more before the GPS started.
+Also, Todd and I were on the hangouts group before the scheduled time so we were also able to get to know one another a bit more before the GPS started.
+We are both based out of the bay area, so it was nice to know more about each other before we started the GPS.

 ####What still confuses you about git?